rapidsai/cudf/docs/source/10min.rst

     s = cudf.Series([1,2,3,None,4])
     print(s)

-Creating a `Dataframe` from a list of tuples.
+Creating a `DataFrame` by specifying values for each column

 .. ipython:: python